Post-deployment Operations

 To manage the API tokens, do the the following:

-- List the YubiEnterprise API tokens and click to view versions.
+3. List the YubiEnterprise API tokens and click to view versions.
 Open and view the current version, add a new version, and disable the previous version.
-For information on how to retrieve API tokens, see Generating API Tokens.
+For information on how to manage API tokens, see Creating API Tokens.

 Rotating Application Client Secrets